Skip to main content

 Once the state has finished processing your application, it will notify you by mail or through its online portal.

 If you are eligible for benefits, you will need to familiarize yourself with your state’s requirements for receiving unemployment.
 At a minimum, you must perform weekly work search activities and file a weekly claim to receive your unemployment benefit payment.
-Some states will also require claimants to register with the state workforce center.
+Some states also require claimants to register with the state workforce center.

 You can appeal the state’s decision if you are ineligible for benefits.